Oren F. and Adelia Parker House

-Oren F. and Adelia Parker House is a historic home located at Rensselaer, Jasper County, Indiana.
+Oren F. and Adelia Parker House is a historic home located at Rensselaer, Indiana, United States.
 It was built between 1915 and 1917, and is a two-story, Bungalow / American Craftsman style brick dwelling with some Tudor Revival style design elements.
 The roof is sheathed in green tile and it features a large porte cochere and enclosed porch.
 The interior features original woodwork, fixtures, and murals.

 It was listed on the National Register of Historic Places in 2014.